GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Introduction

 We evaluate our method on the FFHQ~\cite{karras2019style} and AFHQv2-CATS~\cite{choi2020stargan} datasets.
 We show that GRAM-HD can generate photorealistic images that are both of high resolution (up to 1024$\times$1024) and strongly multiview-consistent, which cannot be achieved by any previous method.
 It also outperforms GRAM in terms of both generation quality and speed at the same image resolution by upsampling low-resolution manifolds.

-We believe our method opens a new door to applications of high-quality video generation and 3D animation.
+\textbf{The contributions of this work} are summarized below: \begin{itemize} \item We present a novel 3D-aware image generation approach that can generate high-resolution images (up to 1024$\times$1024) with strong multiview-consistency and highly-realistic geometry details. \item We introduce a method for 3D space super-resolution using efficient 2D CNN under the radiance manifold representation. \item We significantly reduced the computation cost of the radiance manifold based 3D-aware generation method while obtaining higher quality images (\eg, 76\%$\downarrow$ memory cost, 58\%$\downarrow$ inference time, 21\%$\downarrow$ FID on FFHQ-$256^2$; 95\%$\downarrow$ inference time for $1024^2$) \end{itemize}

-\section{Related work}
+\section{Related Work}

 \paragraph{Neural scene representations} Neural scene representations~\cite{dosovitskiy2016learning,tatarchenko2016multi,eslami2018neural,sitzmann2019deepvoxels,park2019deepsdf,mescheder2019occupancy,niemeyer2020differentiable,sitzmann2019scene,sitzmann2020implicit,mildenhall2020nerf,wang2021neus,oechsle2021unisurf,sitzmann2021light} have seen tremendous progress in the past several years and shown promising results for modeling complex 3D scenes.
 Among these methods, NeRF~\cite{mildenhall2020nerf} and its variants~\cite{martin2021nerf,barron2021mip,barron2022mip} excel at learning detailed scene structures from a collection of posed images and synthesizing 3D-consistent novel views.
 Nevertheless, the high computational complexity of NeRF restricts its power when applied to reconstruction of numerous instances~\cite{jang2021codenerf,liu2021editing} or generative modeling of object categories~\cite{schwarz2020graf,chan2021pi}.
 Several methods have been proposed to reduce the computation cost of NeRF, including utilizing sparse data structures~\cite{liu2020neural,yu2021plenoxels,hedman2021baking}, introducing multi-resolution feature encoding~\cite{martel2021acorn,muller2022instant}, or reducing sampling points during rendering~\cite{lindell2021autoint,sitzmann2021light}.
 However, it remains unclear how these approaches can be applied to a generative modeling paradigm.
 Very recently, GRAM~\cite{deng2021gram} proposes to regulate radiance field learning on 2D manifolds and prominently improves the image generation quality at a resolution of $256\times256$.
 This paper inherits the manifolds representation of GRAM, and extends it to 3D-consistent image generation of high resolution.